Poojaswammy/Poojaswammy/README.md

 Aspiring Data Analyst | MS in Data Analytics Engineering @ George Mason University
 Based in Charleston, SC | 3.7 GPA

 ## About Me

-Hi, I’m Pooja — a Data Analytics Engineering graduate from George Mason University with a strong interest in data, AI, and machine learning.
+Hi, I’m Pooja — a Data Analytics Engineering graduate from George Mason University with a strong interest in data, AI, machine learning, NLP, and web development.

-I enjoy working with messy data, documents, and real-world problems, then turning them into useful insights, models, dashboards, or AI-powered tools.
-My recent work has focused on research analytics at CARP, where I work with documents, NLP, OCR, and RAG-based systems to make research material easier to search, analyze, and understand.

-I’m especially interested in roles where I can combine data analysis, machine learning, NLP, and visualization to support better decision-making.
-I like building practical solutions that are clear, reliable, and useful — not just technically complex.

-My work reflects cross-functional collaboration, reproducible analytics, and practical implementation of data workflows for decision-making and insight generation.
+I have worked across research labs, academic research projects, healthcare analytics, public-sector and federal-facing platforms, AI products, entrepreneurial projects, and educational makerspace environments.
+Through these experiences, I have taken on different roles, including Data Analyst, Research Analyst, AI/ML developer, Web Developer, Project Lead, and Founder.

+I enjoy building practical solutions that connect data analysis with AI-powered tools.
+My work includes research analytics, healthcare data analysis, document intelligence, RAG-based chatbots, semantic search, dashboarding, and full-stack web platforms.
+I like working with messy real-world data and turning it into something useful — whether that is a clean dataset, an ML model, an insight-driven dashboard, or an AI-assisted application.

+Recently, I have worked on projects such as CARP Lab research platforms, Professor.ai, the Crux proposal tool, PermitPrep DMV, and SharpWebWorks.
+Across these projects, I have contributed to data workflows, AI use cases, document processing pipelines, chatbot systems, model evaluation, frontend UI, responsive websites, code modularization, GitHub workflows, CI/CD pipelines, and deployment-ready development.

+I’m especially interested in the intersection of Data Analytics, AI/ML, NLP, RAG, LLM workflows, and user-friendly web applications.
+I’m also comfortable working with modern AI and development tools such as ChatGPT, Claude, GitHub Copilot, Cursor, Codex, VS Code, and GitHub to build, debug, improve, and ship projects faster.
+I also have hands-on experience with AWS services such as EC2, S3, and Neptune, along with Neo4j for graph-based work.

+My goal is to keep growing as someone who can analyze data, build intelligent systems, and create clean digital products that are useful, reliable, and easy to understand.

 ##  Featured Projects